Rights of the Sovereign and the Duchy of Cornwall Bill [HL]

 The bill makes several key amendments:

-• Amendments to the Duchy of Cornwall estate: Alters the succession to the title of Duke of Cornwall to the eldest living child of the monarch, regardless of gender.
-It also transfers the Duchy's assets and property into a public trust for the benefit of the people of Cornwall and the Isles of Scilly.
-The Secretary of State will determine the specifics of this trust.
+- Amendments to the Duchy of Cornwall Estate: The bill reinterprets a 1337 charter to allow the title of Duke of Cornwall to pass to the eldest living child of the monarch, regardless of gender.
+More importantly, it mandates the transfer of the Duchy of Cornwall's assets and property to a public trust for the benefit of the people of Cornwall and the Isles of Scilly.
+The Secretary of State will have power to define this trust through order.

-• Removal of Queen’s and Prince’s consent: Eliminates the requirement for Parliament to seek the Monarch's, Prince of Wales's, or Prince Regent's consent before considering any bill.
+- Removal of Queen's and Prince's Consent: The bill eliminates the need for Parliament to seek the consent of the Monarch, Prince of Wales, or Prince Regent before considering any public bills.

 Government Spending